Nav discography

-In September 2022, Nav released his fourth studio album, Demons Protected by Angels.
-It produced the Canadian top-40 single, "Never Sleep", a collaboration with Lil Baby, which features Travis Scott and reached number 18.
+On September 9, 2022, Nav released his fourth studio album, Demons Protected by Angels.
+The album debuted and peaked at number two on both the Canadian Albums Chart and the US Billboard 200.
+It produced the Canadian top-40 single, "Never Sleep", a collaboration with Lil Baby that features Travis Scott and debuted and peaked at number 23.
+In 2023, Nav released a collaboration with Metro Boomin and Swae Lee titled "Calling", which features A Boogie wit da Hoodie and reached number 18 on the Canadian Hot 100.
+He released his fifth studio album, OMW2 Rexdale, on March 28, 2025.
+The album debuted and peaked at number 34 on the Canadian Albums Chart and number 37 on the US Billboard 200.

 Nav has also been featured on several songs that have received mainstream success.
 In 2018, he appeared alongside Gunna on Travis Scott's single, "Yosemite", which debuted and peaked at number 18 on the Canadian Hot 100 and number 25 on the US Billboard Hot 100.
 In 2020, he was featured on Internet Money, Gunna, and Don Toliver's single, "Lemonade", which peaked at number three on the Canadian Hot 100 and number six on the US Billboard Hot 100, giving him his highest-charting song overall.